8char/laux-compiler/README.md

 ## Decorators

 LAUX adds decorators which can mutate functions to allow for things such as deprecation, singeltons, registries, mixin functionality, memoization, validation, rate limiting, caching, authentication/authorization, logging, etc...

+> [!NOTE]
-_You can currently only have one decorator per _function, however, you can_ combine them into one larger decorator_
+> You can currently only have one decorator per function, however, you can combine them into one larger decorator

 ```lua
 -- These deprecated functions can be defined in